-The maximum amount of CWSRF money that may be used to provide technical assistance consistent with section 603(k) of the CWA is an amount equal to 2% of all grant awards received by a state CWSRF after November 15, 2021.
+The maximum amount of CWSRF money that may be used to provide technical assistance consistent with section 603(k) of the FWPCA is an amount equal to 2% of all grant awards received by a state CWSRF after November 15, 2021.
 If the CWFP does not utilize the full amount of the technical assistance funds allowed under a capitalization grant, we reserve the right to utilize the unused portion at a later date.
+See Section V for more information about unutilized Technical Assistance authority.